nicolastrote/Installing-Oh-My-ZSH-on-Mac/README.md

   ZSH_THEME="powerlevel9k/powerlevel9k"
 ```
 And add in iTerm the font
+ * Set this font in iTerm2 (iTerm → Preferences → Profiles → Text → Change Font), best to do this for "Font" and for "Non-ASCII Font".
  * Term → preferences → profiles > Police > modifed...
  * choose source-code-pro   13px